YouTube

 Jamala’s victory in 2016 was a very emotional and powerful moment in Eurovision history.
 Her song „1944“ was a tribute to her Crimean Tatar ancestors who were deported from their homeland by Soviet authorities during World War II.
 The song touched on themes of loss, displacement, and cultural identity, and Jamala’s performance was haunting and deeply moving.
 It was a testament to the power of music to address important issues and evoke strong emotions.

 There has been some criticism in the past regarding the voting patterns in the Eurovision Song Contest, with allegations of bloc voting and political bias.
-However, the European Broadcasting Union, which organizes the contest, has taken steps to address these concerns, including changing the voting system and introducing semi-finals to give more countries a chance to participate.
-It is also important to note that the Eurovision Song Contest is a celebration of diversity and unity through music, and has brought together people from all over Europe and beyond for over 60 years.
+However, the European Broadcasting Union (EBU), which organizes the contest, has taken steps to address these concerns, including changing the voting system and introducing semi-finals to give more countries a chance to participate.
+It is also important to note that the Eurovision Song Contest is a celebration of diversity and unity through music, and has brought together people from all over Europe and beyond for over 65 years.

 In the short ESC history Ukraine missed out for two times, 2015 due to financial and political reasons In 2019 Maruv was selected to represent Ukraine, but due to a disagreement over contractual obligations and political issues, she withdrew from the contest.